Parallel coordinates: Limitations

 In parallel coordinates, each axis can have at most two neighboring axes (one on the left, and one on the right).
 For a n-dimensional data set, at most n-1 relationships can be shown at a time without altering the approach.
 In time series visualization, there exists a natural predecessor and successor; therefore in this special case, there exists a preferred arrangement.
 However, when the axes do not have a unique order, finding a good axis arrangement requires the use of experimentation and feature engineering.
 To explore more relationships, axes may be reordered or restructured.

 One approach arranges axes in 3-dimensional space (still in parallel, forming a Lattice graph), an axis can have more than two neighbors in a circle around the central attribute, and the arrangement problem can be improve by using a minimum spanning tree.
 A prototype of this visualization is available as extension to the data mining software ELKI.
 However, the visualization is harder to interpret and interact with than a linear order.

 Software

 While there are a large number of papers about parallel coordinates, there are only a few notable software publicly available to convert databases into parallel coordinates graphics.
-Notable software are ELKI, GGobi, Mondrian, Orange and ROOT.
+Notable software are ELKI, GGobi, Mondrian, and ROOT.
 Libraries include Protovis.js, D3.js provides basic examples.
 D3.Parcoords.js (a D3-based library) specifically dedicated to parallel coordinates graphic creation has also been published.
 The Python data structure and analysis library Pandas implements parallel coordinates plotting, using the plotting library matplotlib.